-Conversely having no credit cards shouldn’t actually damage your credit score, but it wont help it either.
+Having no credit cards shouldn't damage your credit score, but it won't help to build it.

-In theory there is nothing wrong with having several credit cards and provided you don’t miss any monthly repayments on them, your credit score should remain healthy.
+In theory there's nothing wrong with having several credit cards and provided you don't miss any monthly repayments on them, your credit score should remain healthy.
 But the more cards you have, the more risk there is of missing a repayment and damaging your score.

 However, having credit cards which have never been used may also raise eyebrows with lenders in the future.
 If you have access to thousands of pounds worth of credit that you don't use, it might lead to lenders being concerned about why you're applying for more credit.

-Whether you have multiple credit cards, or no credit cards at all, depends very much on personal circumstances and what you are spending money on and where you are spending it.
+Whether you have multiple credit cards, or no credit cards at all, it depends very much on personal circumstances.
+Also, what you're spending money on, and where you're spending it.

 There are a number of different of credit cards types, each designed to provide a different service.
 Realistically you're not likely to want more than one of each type at any given time.